darinz/DL/05_CNN/02_pooling_layers.md

 y_c = \frac{1}{H \times W} \sum_{i=1}^{H} \sum_{j=1}^{W} x_{i,j,c}
 ```

+> **Explanation:**
+> GAP computes the average of all values in each channel, reducing the feature map to a single value per channel.
+This is often used before the final classification layer.

 #### Global Max Pooling (GMP)

 ```math
 y_c = \max_{i,j} x_{i,j,c}
 ```

+> **Explanation:**
+> GMP selects the maximum value in each channel, summarizing the most prominent activation for each feature map.

 #### Applications